 Autumn in New York

-Autumn in New York is a 2000 American romantic drama film directed by Joan Chen and starring Richard Gere, Winona Ryder, and Anthony LaPaglia.
-Written by Allison Burnett, the film follows a successful middle-aged restaurateur and womanizer who falls in love with a sweet young woman who is terminally ill.
-United States distributor MGM took over the film from Chen and significantly re-edited the film, which also involved deleting a Winona Ryder nude scene.
-The film received generally negative reviews, but was a moderate commercial success, grossing $100 million on a $65 million budget.
+Autumn in New York is a 2000 American romantic drama film directed by Joan Chen, written by Allison Burnett, and starring Richard Gere, Winona Ryder, Anthony LaPaglia, Elaine Stritch, Vera Farmiga, and Sherry Stringfield.
+The film follows a successful middle-aged restaurateur and womanizer who falls in love with a terminally ill young woman.
+US distributor MGM took over the film from Chen and significantly re-edited the film, which also involved deleting a Ryder nude scene.
+The film received generally negative reviews and grossed $90 million worldwide against a $65 million budget.

 Plot